poomstas/poomstas.github.io/_posts/2022-02-27-Testing-Pump-+-Fan-Simultaneous-Use.md

 finally:
     GPIO.cleanup()
 ```

+In the code above, the `GPIO.cleanup()` method call ensures a clean exit.
+It’s important to remember, though, that it only cleans up all the ports that you’ve set in the current program.
+For more information on Raspberry Pi's GPIO port cleanups, see [this link](https://raspi.tv/2013/rpi-gpio-basics-3-how-to-exit-gpio-programs-cleanly-avoid-warnings-and-protect-your-pi).

 Measuring the voltages across the water pump, I saw about 0.2V drop when the fans were turning on.
 The flow rates did not seem to be affected too much, though.